Skip to main content

 On-boarding is required for Production Access.
 Agentic Commerce supports Visa cards through Visa Intelligent Commerce.
 Mastercard support via Mastercard Agent Pay is available through a limited waitlist — contact support@basistheory.com to request access.

 AI agents need the ability to make purchases on behalf of consumers — booking travel, ordering products, or paying for services.
-The Agentic Commerce API turns a card stored in Basis Theory into a virtual card credential that an agent can use at checkout, with consumer verification and spending limits built in.
+The Agentic Commerce API turns a card stored in Basis Theory into a tokenized card credential that an agent can use at checkout, with consumer verification and spending limits built in.

-This guide walks through the full flow: creating an agent, enrolling a card, verifying the enrollment with the consumer, setting spending rules via instructions, verifying the instruction, and retrieving virtual card credentials for the agent to use.
+This guide walks through the full flow: creating an agent, enrolling a card, verifying the enrollment with the consumer, setting spending rules via instructions, verifying the instruction, and retrieving tokenized card credentials for the agent to use.

 Core Concepts